PWNFinance/gm_events_cities/events/idos-connect/readme.md

 price: 0

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: Bosphorus Terrace
+venue: CVK Park Bosphorus Hotel Istanbul

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: Harbiye, Cumhuriyet Cd.
-No 50, 34367 Şişli/İstanbul, Türkiye
+address: Gümüşsuyu, İnönü Cd.
+No: 8, 34437 Beyoğlu/İstanbul, Türkiye

 # The category of the event.
 Valid options:
 # - conference